 We collaborate with organizations and community groups throughout Atlantic Canada to carry out research projects, facilitate environmental law workshops and legal clinics, and organize collectively to take action for environmental and climate justice.

-We partner with postsecondary institutions and students, offering opportunities for internships, pro bono research, and professional mentorship to committed law students and exceptional undergraduates in Atlantic Canada and beyond.
+We partner with postsecondary institutions and students, offering opportunities for internships, pro bono research, and professional mentorship to committed law students in Atlantic Canada and beyond.